danvonk/danvonk.github.io/posts/2022-12-11-dogu-express.md

 _Your correspondent_ did also meet another correspondent in the restaurant carriage, who was a freelance writer for _Al Jazeera_.
 He was travelling from Istanbul to Trabzon with his Polish girlfriend, who also dabbled in a bit of film photography, like us, during the train journey.
-Luckily the guy also spoke Turkish, as although he was Egyptian, he had lived in Istanbul for quite some time.
+Luckily the guy also spoke Turkish, as although he was Egyptian, he had lived in Istanbul for some time.
 This helped as it gave us some more backstory to the country and allowed us to chat with some of the locals who were also on the train.
 For example, it turned out that our conductor was also a minor celebrity on the railways:
 He was a seasoned veteran who had been conducting the Dogu Express for many years and is even the subject of a short-film